Abhirama3/IoT-Air-Noise-Pollution-Monitor-PiPico2W/Documentation/Components.md

- # IoT Air & Noise Pollution Monitoring System
+ # Components Used
- ## Components Required
+ ## IoT Air & Noise Pollution Monitoring System

 This project uses low-cost sensors with the latest Raspberry Pi Pico 2W, which includes WiFi and a faster RP2350 chip.